stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 **If you have suggestions with sim evidence to back them up, please let us know on Discord.**

+**If you are looking for advice for the `Machine Gun` build head down to the Special Cases section!**

 #### Talent selector: